shs110/IRIProducts/README.md

 # IRIProducts

+To run the solution, simply load it up in Visual Studio and run the main Program.cs file.
+For testing purposes I put the the 2 sample text files in the project folder.
+If you want to use different files simply place it in the project folder and rename the IRIProducts.txt and RetailerProducts.txt parameters.
+The output prints to console all the unique products and unique code types for them.

 ### Assumptions

+The master products file will have all the product codes and details of the ones supplied in the Retailer.txt file.

  The Data will be supplied in a text file with comma separated values in the same order as in the sample txt and Word document: